plasne/experiment-catalog/README.md

 ## TODO

-- Add proper config implementation
 - Add StyleCop
-- Add validation to the API
 - Add an endpoint for creating a project
 - Add UI to create a project
 - Add UI to create an experiment
 - Add UI to mark a baseline
-- Share styles like link-button across the ui project
 - Test cases like no baseline experiment, no experiment to compare, etc.
-- Switch to DefaultAzureCredential
 - Add a Dockerfile and test deploying
 - Get docs from Stewart
 - Bulk up documentation